Cosmetic Surgery Claims

 - Physical and psychological injuries following errors in cosmetic surgery

-If you believe that you have suffered an illness, injury, damage or loss because of errors in your cosmetic surgery and the service that you received from the health practitioners involved, contact us to discuss your eligibility to make a claim.
-We will assess your circumstances in a free initial consultation and offer advice as to the processes involved and how much you are likely to receive as a settlement award.
+If you believe that you have suffered an illness, injury, damage or loss because of errors in your cosmetic surgery and the service that you received from the health practitioners involved, call 0800 678 1410 to discuss your eligibility to make a claim.
+A fully trained legal adviser will assess your circumstances in a free initial consultation and offer advice as to the processes involved and how much you are likely to receive as a settlement award.

 How much compensation can I claim?